-Futures trading arrives for bitcoin
+Bitcoin jumps after futures trading begins

 Futures are contracts that let investors buy or sell something at a specific price in the future.

-Offering futures contracts for bitcoin allows investors to speculate on the cryptocurrency's price without actually owning any bitcoin.
+Offering futures contracts for bitcoin allows investors to speculate on the digital currency's price without actually owning any bitcoin.
 That's good news for mainstream investors who want to place their bets on bitcoin, but may be nervous about purchasing the actual currency.

-The option also gives investors an easy way to bet against bitcoin, which could snap the cryptocurrency's streak of nearly unfettered ballooning value.
+The option also gives investors an easy way to bet against bitcoin, which could snap its streak of nearly unfettered gains.

 There's been a few sharp dips, but bitcoin's rise has been stunning.
-In 2011, it once traded for about $3, according to CoinDesk.
+In 2011, it once traded at less than a dollar, according to CoinDesk.

---CNNMoney's Daniel Shane contributed to this story.
+--Jethro Mullen and Daniel Shane contributed to this report.